At Ubiqum Code Academy, we have a number of loyal Hiring Partners who we connect with our students during their bootcamp.

 The advantages of hiring from a code academy like Ubiqum:

-- All the students have a high level of English
+- All students have a high level of English

 - They are trained in complex technical skills, demonstrated in an impressive portfolio of work

-- Because the course adopts a “learn by doing” approach, the students have a great deal of hands on experience and are 100% ready to apply this in the workplace
+- The course adopts a “learn by doing” approach, the students have a great deal of hands-on experience and are ready to apply this in the workplace

 - They know how to use the essential programming languages of a Junior Developer

-- They have diverse backgrounds, which gives an added value to their profile
+- Students have diverse backgrounds, which gives an added value to their profile

 - They are highly motivated and eager to keep learning

-In order to reach a wider pool of talented candidates in the IT and technology sector, you can fill in your details on the Ubiqum Job Notice Board, where you’ll be able to publish your job offers and review potential candidates for web developer and data analyst positions.
+As an employer, you can reach a wider pool of talented candidates on the Ubiqum Job Notice Board, where you can publish your job offers and review potential candidates for web developer and data analyst positions.